If you live in a climate like I do, with temps that

 knife as

 shown here.
 (Don't SAND!)
-Then add a coat that overlaps the
+Then add another coat that overlaps the

-Step 7 - After the coat is dry, knock off any
+Step 7 - After all coats are on, again knock off any